Unit 1 - Practice Quiz

 spatial domain filtering techniques Easy

-B. The Fourier transform coefficients of the image
+A. The individual pixels of the image

-C. The color metadata of the image file
+B. The color metadata of the image file

-D. The individual pixels of the image
+D. The Fourier transform coefficients of the image

 17 Which spatial filter is highly effective at removing salt-and-pepper noise while preserving sharp edges?